bsiepe/centrality-uncertainty/README.md

 | `07_exploratory_simulations.qmd` | exploratory simulations |

 Some of these scripts have rendered `.html` versions.
+`05_simulation_viz.html` also contains information about the data-generating matrices and deviations from the preregistration.
+`02_empirical_example_bringmann_2016.html` contains instructions on how to fit BmlVAR to data.

 #### `\scripts\models\`
 Contains the Stan models used in our project.